eduardolucioac/private_tux/README.md

  (use enter to confirm):
 ```

-... enter the domain for the smtp server or just press enter, if applicable.
+... enter the domain for the smtp server or just press enter (if applicable).

 **Fail2ban installation**

-Install Fail2ban to prevent brute force attacks on the "sshd" (ssh) service...
+Install Fail2ban to prevent brute force attacks at the "sshd" (ssh) service...

 ```
 [...]